firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 <hr>

 <div>
-  <%= link_to "Add a new movie", new_movie_path %>
+  <%= movies_path %>
 </div>
 ...

 ```
 {: mark_lines="9-11"}

-To look at.
-Let me make a H two right here so we have something to play around with.
-I'm going to embed some Ruby and then I'm going to say movie.
-So what were my [00:12:30] methods here?
-Movie's Path, for example, put this in and take a look at my page and that method.
-Movies underscore.
-Returns slash movies and I can say Root Path and it returns just slash, okay.

-I can do movies, new path, [00:13:00] and it returns

-movies new.
-Okay.
-So basically whatever the string is for that route, whatever the path component is.
-This method will return that.
-Okay, so what big deal, how that doesn't really, you might be wondering why that matters.
+Now refresh the **/movies** page in the live app to see what that embedded Ruby renders.
+What do you know, it rendered the string `"/movies"`!

+What if we change the code to `<%= new_movies_path %>`?
+Refresh **/movies** after this change, and it renders `"/movies/new"`.
+Following this patter, `<%= root_path %>` just renders `"/"`, etc. for the other routes and methods.

+You might be wondering why that matters.

 Well, we are allowed, so these were automatically assigned by Rails because it just kind of guessed it based on how many [00:13:30] segments and there's no dynamic parts to it.

 So when there's just a purely static route, Rails just kind of puts those segments together and gives you the method for. , but for all the rest, there's no methods.
 But we can name the routes and then we'll get methods.
 So let me go to routes dot rb and I can say, you know what, I want to call this show method and say [00:14:00] as details.